akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Someone in the crowd chuckled.

-**Voice:** "Look there—the goose leads the bride."
+"Look there—the goose leads the bride."

 An old woman nearby nodded knowingly.

-**Old Woman:** "Aye.
+"Aye.
 Did I never tell you?
 In Mercia they say a goose may wend where a King must wait."

 And so it did.